dedee95/SEXmer/docs/detail_algorithm.md

 9. Generate a genome-wide kmer enrichment profile for for identifying candidate sex-determining regions.
 ```

 The SEXmer map also provides an optional sex-specific read validation mode.
 This feature facilitates more evidence of sex determination.
+This feature asks

-This module asks: "Do actual sequencing reads support the genomic location identified by sex-specific kmers?"
+>Do actual sequencing reads support the genomic location identified by sex-specific kmers?

 The main computational engine for this step is BBMap, which can map both short-read and long-read sequencing data.
 For short-read data, SEXmer map uses bbmap.sh.
 For long-read data, it first splits long reads into smaller pieces and then uses mapPacBio.sh when available, or falls back to bbmap.sh.
 But bbmap has a limit for mapping large genomes, so SEXmer map splits the large genome into several chunks.
 Also, bbmap splits the long reads into 6000 bp pieces.